Patchen, California: History

 In 1855, the California Stage Company was awarded the United States mail contract from San Jose to Santa Cruz and Patchen became the place to change horses.
 One of the most famous drivers on the mountain route was Charley Parkhurst, who drove over the mountain roads around 1868.
 Like other stage drivers, Parkhurst wore a heavy muffler, gloves, a buffalo skin coat and cap.
 Also, like other drivers, Parkhurst had a sharp throaty whistle, used like a horn to warn others that the stage was just around the corner.
 For these reasons, Charley was able to hide her identity until her death.

 The stage was robbed at Patchen on the afternoon of April 1, 1874.
 After another robbery in the same area on April 28, 1874, the culprits were captured and sent off to the state prison at San Quentin with the help of "Mountain Charley" and the local posse.

 From the 1880s to the early 1900s vacationers, going into the mountains to places such as the Edgemont Hotel in Patchen or to Santa Cruz, filled the roads with horses and wagons.

 The narrow gauge South Pacific Coast Railroad railroad opened in 1880 from Los Gatos, along the Los Gatos Creek, to Wright's Station about a mile east of Patchen.
-From Wright's Station it went through a two-mile long tunnel to Laurel, then through other tunnels to Scotts Valley and Santa Cruz.
+From Wright's Station, it went through a two-mile-long tunnel to Laurel, then through other tunnels to Scotts Valley and Santa Cruz.
 The Southern Pacific bought the railroad around 1900.

 At 5:12 a.m. on April 18, 1906, the most disastrous earthquake in California history shook the area.
 Roads were blocked by landslides, bridges were broken, houses and hotels were shaken to the ground, and the railroad was destroyed.
 Shifts in the nearby San Andreas Fault caused significant offsets and fissures, especially in Wrights.
 The railroad was rebuilt and continued to operate until early 1940, when severe storms blocked the route.
 Southern Pacific considered rebuilding the railroad again, then decided to abandon it.
 The same year State Route 17 was completed and bypassed Patchen, contributing to its decline.

 In 1949, one of the three buildings which remained from the original town of Patchen was torn down by Paul von Ahnen, who used its hand-hewn timbers to build his house, across the road from the present Christmas tree farm.
 The building had been the old stage station, built in the 1870s.

-On December 29, 1957, fire destroyed the building which had been erected by Joseph Fowler in 1876 as the post office.
+On December 29, 1957, a fire destroyed the building which had been erected by Joseph Fowler in 1876 as the post office.
 Fowler had kept the office in his home for the four years prior to that time.
 The chimney of the old post office stood until 5:04 p.m. on October 17, 1989, when the Loma Prieta earthquake brought it crashing to the ground after more than one hundred years.

 The barn, the last remaining building, was disassembled and reassembled on a new foundation in 1985 and is in the process of restoration by the current owner.